Prometheus-X-association/lrs-gateway/docs/Personal Learning Record Store BB – Design document.md

   - "learners can view indicators and graphs linked to their learning traces"

 - **Synchronize PLRS data with external LRS**
 Students can permanently (or not) share their learning traces with an external LRS.
+Synchronization is a regular push operation.
 Whether it's to justify their progress to a school or to their employer, users are in control of their data.
 These data exchanges are in xAPI format.
 Path:
   - "In the PLRS frontend, the learner selects the data he wants to share with the chosen external LRS."
   - "PLRS synchronizes with target LRS"